vitaly-zdanevich/xtools/docs/configuration.rst

 - **app.max_user_edits** - Querying a user that has more edits than this will be rejected.
 This is to safeguard against unnecessarily consuming too many resources for queries that will most surely timeout.
 Set this to `0` to disable all limitations.
 - **app.wikiwho.username** - Used to get around rate-limiting of the WikiWho API, which is used by the Authorship feature of the ArticleInfo tool.
 Leave blank if you're working in a development environment, or are using a non-WMF installation of XTools.
 - **app.wikiwho.password** - Used to get around rate-limiting of the WikiWho API, which is used by the Authorship feature of the ArticleInfo tool.
 Leave blank if you're working in a development environment, or are using a non-WMF installation of XTools.
-- **languageless_wikis** - This should be left blank for any non-WMF installation.
-This is used only to convert legacy XTools URL parameters to the modern equivalents, listing any wikis where there is no specific language associated with it. "meta.wikimedia.org" is intentionally not included.
-Developers may also leave this value blank.
+- **multilingual_wikis** - This should be left blank for any non-WMF installation.
+This lists the database names of wikis where there is no specific language associated with them, for use in the AutoEdits tool.
+- **www_wikis** - This should be left blank for any non-WMF installation.
+It includes root the domain name for wikis that have noting but 'www' as a possible subdomain (use 'mediawiki' instead of 'www.mediawiki.org').
+This is used for converting legacy lang= and wiki= URL parameters.

 Tools
 =====